Historical significance: Relevance

-A key concept for the study of history and public life in most societies regardless of topic, historical significance makes judgements about what is important to be remembered about the past and why, through its reflections on historical aspects to contemporary culture and society including historical reputations, events, issues, monuments, and what is chosen to be emphasized in history writing itself.
+A key concept for the study of history and public life in most societies regardless of topic, historical significance makes judgements about what is important to be remembered about the past and why, through its reflections on historical aspects of contemporary culture and society including historical reputations, events, issues, monuments, and what is chosen to be emphasized in history writing itself.
 Examining what has been included and what has been left out of the historical record can be an effective tool for guiding students to understand how cultural background affects their perception of history.
-The teaching of how to assess what has been considered significant and what has been left out has been described as:"surely a fundamental corner-stone of a liberal and democratic education and a pre-requisite for effective citizenship."The relevance of historical significance can also be demonstrated by its near ubiquitous appearance in provincial, national and international history curriculums including, but not limited to: the Singapore National Curriculum, the English National Curriculum, the IB Diploma History Guide, the New Zealand National Curriculum, and the Australian National Curriculum.
+The teaching of how to assess what has been considered significant and what has been left out has been described as:"surely a fundamental corner-stone of a liberal and democratic education and a pre-requisite for effective citizenship."The relevance of historical significance can also be demonstrated by its near ubiquitous appearance in provincial, national, and international history curricula including, but not limited to: the Singapore National Curriculum, the English National Curriculum, the IB Diploma History Guide, the New Zealand National Curriculum, and the Australian National Curriculum.